theykay/design/README.md

 * [License](#license)

 ## About
-Place for people to learn about me and various projects I've worked on, including web apps and handmade products.\
+Place for people to learn about me and various projects I've worked on, including web apps, experiences, and handmade products.\
-Site built using ReactJS, styled with SCSS, hosted on Netlify.
+Site built using Vue.js, styled with SCSS, hosted on Netlify.

 ## Technologies
-* ReactJS
+* Vue.js
 * CSS3
 * HTML5
 * SCSS